meehaw1337/movie-rating-api/README.md

 npm start
 ```

 This application utilizes a PostgreSQL database.
 Required tables will be created automatically if they don't exist.
-Connection details and other necessary information should be included in a `.env` file, in the project's root directory.
+Connection details and other necessary information should be included in a `.env` file in the project's root directory.
 Below is an example of the `.env` file:
 ```
 DB_NAME=my_database
 DB_USERNAME=db_user